app-iron/Cake.NSpec/README.md

 ## Notice
 As of now this is short Weekend Project, therefore the PreRelease Version.
-I will continue to release better integration and Feature using [SemVer](http://semver.org/) as i please.
+I will continue to release new Features and better tested Versions using [SemVer](http://semver.org/) as i please.

 *Feel free to open Issues or PR :)*